alexandregama/mastering-jackson/README.md

 }
 ```

-And if we remove the getter method?
+And if we **remove** the getter method?
+How does Jackson generate the JSON object?

 ```json
 {